 Overall, story: C+, songs: Kissing Cousins and Smokey Mountain Boy get a B, the rest a C, Elvis' performance: B-.

 Viva Las Vegas (MGM, 1964) - One of the better formula movies with a very good soundtrack.
 Elvis is a race car driver who gets involved with a swimming instructor played by Ann Margaret.
 The two have great on screen chemistry.
 Features William Demarest (Uncle Charlie on My Three Sons).
+Although there were enough songs for a full soundtrack LP album, RCA originally released an Extended Play 45RPM record.

 Overall, story: B, songs: A-, Elvis' performance: A.